 Since ERP is a multiple modular application, it offers a lot of useful tools that business people can use to enhance the internal processes in their organizations.
 Here they are, the most popular modules:

-- Supply chain management which includes all the processes related to supply, from planning to calculating the commission.
+- Supply chain management includes all the processes related to supply, from planning to calculating the commission.

 - Manufacturing is all about the flow of engineering, quality control, expenditure and cost control, etc. Production planning optimizes the utilization of manufacturing capacity, parts, components, and materials.